The Tanks at 3rd Ypres. 9th October 1917

 As the road was the only piece of hard ground the tanks had to proceed in single column, 7 section leading (W21).

-D31, 2785 was probably the lead tank, it became stuck on a tree trunk and had eventually had to be driven into the mud and deliberately ditched in order to allow the following tanks to proceed.
+D31, 2785 was probably the third tank, it became stuck on the tree trunk and had eventually had to be driven into the mud and deliberately ditched in order to allow the following tanks to proceed.
 Major Watson , the source, only identifies this tank as commanded by S, presumably Lt Stevens as none of the other other tank commanders listed above has an "S" initial.
 (S62.p155) D31 ditched at V19c.45.00 (W21).

 Watson is presumably referring to D30 when he states a tank was hit whilst passing a derelict tank and thus blocked the road.
 He appears to be confusing the actions of D30 with those of D21 (s62.p157) .

 With the road blocked by the Knocked out D30 the other tanks had to stop.
 As the enemy shellfire was intensifying the decision was made to withdraw (W21) Major Watson states the tanks attempted to pass the knocked out tanks and carry on, he is presumably mistaken (s62.p157) .
+Birks stated that only three tanks crossed over the tree trunk (Int 1)

 D21, 2073 was probably the last tank in the column, as it attempted to turn around at V25a.2.8 it became entangled with a derelict tank, D44 and thus trapped the other tanks.
 D21’s position corresponds with that given for D44, 2337 when it broke down and was abandoned on September 20th at Delta House (W21).
 A map reproduced in "Poelcapple 1917" (s55.p72) places D21 further south, so it is possible this was the tank that ditched at the start of the action.